Accommodations - Disabilities

 The Campus Police Department is a full service department that consists of professional police officers and staff dedicated to working in partnership with the campus community.
 Services include: taking incident reports, investigating alleged crimes, providing motorist assistance, safety escorts, managing lost and found, first response to emergency situations and victim assistance referrals.

 All ACC Littleton campus, Art and Design Center and Parker campus lots require an ACC permit.
-Permit costs are automatically charged to your account when you register for classes and are reissued each year.
 Parking is on a first-come, first-served basis.
 The Art and Design Center requires a Lot J permit, which is ONLY available to students registered for classes at the Center.

 Littleton campus classrooms have in-house security phones.
 The Campus Police Department can be reached by calling ext.
 5911.
 If no immediate answer, call 9-911.

-Parker campus and Castle Rock campus classrooms have in-house security phones.
+Classrooms at the Parker campus and the Sturm Collaboration Campus in Castle Rock have in-house security phones.
 These phones are in-house and 911 only.
 For 911 these must be dialed as 9-911

 Code Blue emergency phones are located in each parking lot at ACC’s Littleton campus, Parker campus, and the Art and Design Center.

 If a class is canceled, staff will make every effort to notify you before you arrive at class.
 In addition, notices will be posted near the classroom.
 If there is no posted notice and your Instructor does not appear, check with the school office (Room A2000).